 It can be easy for us to see that there is a need for a cold call script when making outbound calls and then have a feeling that there is not a need for an inbound call script when receiving calls from prospects.

-Why We Feel this Way
+Why We Feel This Way

 This is very understandable for two reasons.
 First, inbound calls where a prospect calls you are a much easier sales situation and not nearly as complex as making an outbound call to a prospect that is completely cold.

-But not only is an inbound call from a prospect easier, you also can fall into a trap where you think that the prospect is both qualified and completely interested since they are calling you.
+But not only is an inbound call from a prospect easier, but you also can fall into a trap where you think that the prospect is both qualified and completely interested since they are calling you.
 As a result, you can feel like you do not need to go through some of the key steps to qualify and build interest as you would when making an outbound sales call.

 Why You Should Use an Inbound Call Script

-Here are four reasons why you should consider using some sort of inbound call script script when receiving inbound calls from prospects.
+Here are four reasons why you should consider using some sort of inbound call script when receiving inbound calls from prospects.

 To Gather Information from the Prospect

 If the prospect calls you, they are likely going to have some questions to ask you.
 It is easy to just go through the motions and answer their questions and let that be your only focus.